Bottle Recycling Initiative

 - Chunky delivers the bottles to the nearest member of the NZ Association Metal Recyclers in New Zealand; or the Australian Metal Recycling Industry Association (AMRIA) in Australia.

 Circular economy, anyone?

 We’re proudly partnering with the NZ Association of Metal Recyclers and the Australian Metal Recycling Industry Association (AMRIA) on this project.
 We reckon they have the right idea when it comes to scrap metal as they see it as a resource rather than waste.

 Because isn’t it time we reframed our thinking on manufacturing?
 The “take-make-dispose” framework advocates a system where all products end up as non-reusable, non-degradable or even toxic waste.
-Instead, we’d like to see the growth of the circular economy, a system which confronts dinosaur-age-thinking.
-The Circular Economy encourages manufacturing products which can be fully-reutilised at the end of their life cycle.
+Instead, we’d like to work towards a circular economy, a system which confronts dinosaur-age-thinking.
+The Circular Economy encourages rethinking manufacturing processes and making products which can be fully-reutilised or recovered at the end of their life cycle.

 And there are cool outcomes to be had.
 Like significantly minimising the drain on primary resources at the same time as reducing the waste going to landfill.
 It encourages cost savings, innovation and securing supply chains.
-If you’re with us on this one, you should definitely give “circular economy” a Google and other great organisations like the Sustainable Business Network.
+If you’re with us on this one, you should definitely give “circular economy” a Google and other great organisations like the Sustainable Business Network and Zero Waste Network.

 Join the #bechunkyrecyclinginitiative

-Find your local participating stockist and help stop the flow of used drinking bottles to landfill.
+Find your local participating stockist and help stop the flow of used drinking bottles and reusable cups to landfill.